PolishMustard624853/updated-e-commerce/README.md

 # E-Commerce-Backend-HW

 ## Description

-This assignment is to build the back end for an e-commerce site by configuring an express.js API and use sequelize to interact with MySql.
+This assignment is to build the back end for an e-commerce websitesite by configuring an express.js API and use sequelize to interact with MySql.

 ## Installation